nathabee/django-ml/README.md

-Great start!
-I tweaked your “install after reset” steps to be accurate, minimal, and repeatable.
-Copy/paste this into your README and you’ll be golden.

----

 # django-ml : Dockerized PomoloBee (Django + Next.js + Postgres + WordPress + MariaDB)

 A learning stack for Docker + multi-service development: